StudioEtrange/go-basher/README.md

 ## Quicktart by examples

-* Example using go-basher core functions and embedded scripts see [example1](examples/example1)
+* Example using go-basher core functions and one embedded scripts see [example1](examples/example1)
-* Example using go-basher Application helper and embedded scripts see [example2](examples/example2)
+* Example using go-basher Application helper and one embedded scripts see [example2](examples/example2)
-* Example using go-basher `Application` helper, embedded scripts AND embedded bash binary see [example3](examples/example3)
+* Example using go-basher `Application` helper, two embedded scripts AND embedded bash binary see [example3](examples/example3)

-* Example using go-basher `Application` helper, embedded scripts, embedded bash binary with cross-compilation see [example4](examples/example4)
+* Example using go-basher `Application` helper, two embedded scripts, embedded bash binary with cross-compilation see [example4](examples/example4)

 ## Using go-basher core functions

-Here we have a simple Go program that defines a `reverse` function, creates a Bash environment sourcing `main.bash` and then runs `main` in that environment.
+Here we have a simple Go program that defines a `reverse` go function, creates a Bash environment sourcing `example.bash` and then runs `main` bash function in that environment.

 ```Go
 package main